UK/SUMMER COURSE

 Posted by Deborah Kelly

-Participants undergo a month’s intensive practical training, following by a week’s work placement at a leading UK news organization.
+Participants undergo a month’s intensive practical training, followed by a week’s work placement at a leading UK news organisation.

 The alumni have used the skills they acquired to report from the world’s most challenging datelines and pass their knowledge to others.